whokilleddb/ghosted/README.md

 This code uses the `FILE_DISPOSITION_INFORMATION` structure with the `DeleteFile` field set to `TRUE`.
 This deletes the file as soon as the handle to the file is closed.

-If the function is successful, the handle to the open file iis returned.
+If the function is successful, the handle to the open file is returned.

 ### Reading Bytes

 Now, we need to read the bytes from the original payload.
 These bytes can also be fetched from a remote source like a URL or a TCP Stream (future project idea?).
-Basically, we read the bytes from the file  as `unsigned char` and store them on the heap and return a pointer to it.
+We read the bytes from the file as `unsigned char` and store them on the heap and return a pointer to it.
 The main code which does this is as follows:

 ```c
 unsigned char * read_orig_exe(char * original_exe) {